Blue cards for tradespeople

 When you need a blue card

-There are certain regulated child-related environments where tradespeople may need a blue card if the work they do is more than 7 days in a calendar year (as outlined above).
+There are certain regulated environments where tradespeople may need a blue card.

-Note the scenarios below are only examples to help guide your understanding of when you need a blue card in these environments.
+Note the below scenarios are only examples to help guide you understand when you need a blue card in these environments.

 Education and care services

-An education and care service is a service other than a school that provides regular education and care to children under 13, such as outside school hours care (OSHC), family day care, day care and stand alone care.
+An education and care service is a service, other than a school, that provides education and care to children under 13.
+This category catches organisations such as outside school hours care (OSHC), family day care, day care and kindergartens.

-A tradesperson will need a blue card when working within any of these services while children are present.
-For example a blue card is needed when:
+A tradesperson or contractor will need a blue card when working within these facilities while children are present.

-• a catering company delivers food into a day care centre during business hours
+• caterer delivers food into a day care centre during business hours

-• a tradesperson enters a school that runs an state-delivered kindergarten program to carry out maintenance
+• tradesperson enters a school that runs an state-delivered kindergarten program to carry out maintenance.

 Learn more about blue card requirements for education and care services.